Institute of Physics: Education

 The IOP accredits undergraduate degrees (BSc/BA and MSci/MPhys) in physics in British and Irish universities.
 At post-16 level, the IOP developed the 'Advancing Physics' A-level course, in conjunction with the OCR examining board, which is accredited by the Qualifications and Curriculum Authority.
 Advancing Physics was sold to Oxford University Press in January 2011.
 The IOP also developed the Integrated Sciences degree, which is run at four universities in England.
 The IOP provides an important educational service for secondary schools in the UK.
 This is the Lab in a Lorry, a mobile laboratory in a large articulated truck.
 This has three small laboratories where schoolchildren can try out various hands-on experiments, using physics equipment not usually available in the average school laboratory.
 Sponsorship is provided by EDF Energy and support from the British Science Association.
 IOP runs the Stimulating Physics Network, aimed at increasing the uptake of physics at A-level, and administers teacher-training scholarships funded by the Department for Education.

 In March 2019, the Institute of Physics launched the Bell Burnell Graduate Scholarship Fund with the goal of helping female and black students to become physics researchers.
 The program is funded by Jocelyn Bell Burnell and provides aid to low-income students as well as those who qualify for refugee status.
 Bell won the Special Breakthrough Prize in Fundamental Physics in 2018 and donated the entire £2.3 million prize money to launch the fund.

 The institute is also interested in the ethical impact of physics, as is witnessed though the Physics and Ethics Education Project.

+Policy

+The IOP uses its membership as a unique source of impartial scientific expertise and aims to provide evidence-based advice and in-depth analyses of policy questions relating to physics, society and government, either at the invitation of the UK government or through other agencies.
+It regularly responds to government consultations relating to scientific funding (broadly interpreted), climate change, energy security, education, issues of equity, diversity and inclusion, and research and innovation, among others.
+It, like other learned societies, is frequently asked to comment on technical policy documents, and provide expert advice where required.